code-warrior/git-workshop/git-workshop.md

 - [Git Lab](https://about.gitlab.com/)

-This, of course, is only a partial list.
+This is only a partial list.

 ---